qiulang/vllm-sglang-perf/readme.md

 ### SGLang Performance Analysis

-In the single-GPU configuration, SGLang demonstrated several impressive performance characteristics:
+Using tensor parallelism (`--tp`) instead of data parallelism (`--dp`) in multi-GPU configuration, SGLang demonstrated several impressive performance characteristics:

 1. **Extremely consistent response times** - The standard deviation was only 0.01 seconds, with virtually no difference between min (1.51s) and max (1.52s) response times.
 This consistency is rare in LLM inference.
 2. **High token generation speed** - 333 tokens per second for low concurrency and up to 1544 tokens per second at higher concurrency
 3. **Very low latency** - Average response times of 1.51 seconds for generating ~100 tokens per request
 4. **Efficient batch processing** - Effective handling of concurrent requests in a single GPU

-However, in multi-GPU setups, SGLang showed significant performance degradation:

-1. **Highly variable response times** - Standard deviation increased to 1.94-2.37 seconds
-2. **Wide latency range** - Response times varied from as low as 1.52s to as high as 12.37s
-3. **Reduced throughput** - Both absolute throughput and scaling efficiency declined
-4. **Unpredictable performance** - Large variance between test runs

 ### vLLM Performance Analysis